thesofproject/sof-docs/getting_started/intel_debug/suggestions.rst

 Try booting into Windows first, then reboot into Linux
 ******************************************************

-On some platforms, e.g. with an HDaudio codec connected to amplifiers over an I2C/I2S link, the codec driver needs to perform a set of amplifier configurations.
+On some platforms, such as with an HDaudio codec connected to amplifiers over an I2C/I2S link, the codec driver needs to perform a set of amplifier configurations.
 This is often handled in Windows but not in Linux codec drivers.
 A classic example of such issues is when headphone playback works, but speaker playback does not (or not on all speakers).

-This sort of issues will also happen with the HDaudio legacy driver and are not SOF bugs proper.
-To fix such issues, it is necessary to either get direct support from the codec vendor, or alternatively to reverse-engineer the missing configuration by snooping HDaudio commands in a Windows environment.
+These types of issues also occur with the HDaudio legacy driver and are not part of SOF bugs proper.
+To fix such issues, either obtain direct support from the codec vendor, or reverse-engineer the missing configuration by snooping HDaudio commands in a Windows environment.

 Make sure the ME is enabled
 ***************************

 If the ME is disabled by the OEM or the user, firmware authentication will fail without any explicit feedback provided to the user.
-In case of any authentication failure, the user should verify that the ME is not disabled, more information about the ME in the "firmware binary" section above.
+In case of any authentication failure, verify that the ME is not disabled.
+More information about the ME is available in the "Firmware binary" section of :ref:`intel_debug_introduction`.

 Test at the ALSA 'hw' device level
 **********************************